With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

-The Lucidsound LS35X has custom-tuned 50mm speakers, memory foam with cooling gel in a lightweight metal frame.
+The Lucidsound LS35X has custom-tuned 50mm speakers, and memory foam with cooling gel in a lightweight metal frame.
 The earpads can easily be swapped and the microphone can be detached.

-Battery life for the headset is around 15 hours and it uses Xbox Wireless.
+The battery life for the headset is around 15 hours and it uses Xbox Wireless.
 To control the game and chat volume, each side of the headset has volume rings on the outside of the headset.
 There’s also support for Windows Sonic and Dolby Atmos for headphones.

 Controllers & Remotes

 Turtle Beach Atom Cloud Controller

 As cloud gaming grows in popularity, there are more controllers being offered for your smartphone, so you can play easily on the go.
 One of which is the new Atom controller by Turtle Beach.